Skip to content ↓

 • Opportunities for extended, scholarly writing appear throughout the curriculum.
 These have a clear purpose and audience and, crucially, allow pupils to write as a geographer.
 For example, after considering the hazards and benefits associated with volcanic activity and the ways in which humans can prepare for volcanic events, pupils write a discussion explaining why they would or would not live near a volcano.

 The careful sequencing of the curriculum – and how concepts are gradually built over time – is the progression model.
-If pupils are keeping up with the curriculum, they are making progress.
+If pupils keep up with the curriculum, they make progress.
 Formative assessment is prioritised and is focused on whether pupils are keeping up with the curriculum.

 In general, this is done through: